-Figure 2-9 Changing from Desktop to Tower Orientation
+Figure 2-6 Changing from Desktop to Tower Orientation

-- NOTE: To stabilize the computer in a tower orientation, HP recommends the use of the optional tower stand. - 12.
-Reconnect the power cord and any external devices, then turn on the computer. - 13.
-Lock any security devices that were disengaged when the access panel was removed. - NOTE: Ensure at least 10.2 centimeters (4 inches) of space on all sides of the computer remains clear and free of obstructions.
+- NOTE: To stabilize the computer in a tower orientation, HP recommends the use of the optional tower stand. - 6.
+Reconnect the power cord and any external devices, then turn on the computer. - NOTE: Ensure at least 10.2 centimeters (4 inches) of space on all sides of the computer remains clear and free of obstructions.